scottyeager/info_foundation/src/token/how_to_buy/fiat-xlm-tft/trading_tft_in_solar.md

 <iframe src="https://player.vimeo.com/video/417197931" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-1. Click on of the currencies in the top bar to go to your wallet overview
+1. Click on one of the currencies in the top bar to go to your wallet overview

 2. Click ThreeFold Token(TFT)